Skip to Main Content

 Resective

-How it Works
+How It Works

 • Uses a camera through the urethra plus ultrasound imaging

-• Heat-free waterjet removes prostate tissue
+• Heat-free waterjet resects prostate tissue

 Rates of Irreversible Complications